robert/robert.github.com/_drafts/logging-efficiency.md

-Story about how a small tweak made a program I was working on actually run reasonably Mention that program was a gameboy?
-Mention that it was laziness?

 I was writing an emulator for the Nintendo Gameboy.
 An emulator is a program that TODO.

 I'd never written an emulator for anything before and was finding it difficult.
 In particular, my program was incredibly slow.
 I had got it to display the startup "Nintendo" logo that made me think I was about to play Pokemon, but it was chugging down the screen very slowly.